Mekelle, Ethiopia Guide

 Best Time to Visit

-The best time to visit Idaga Hamus is during the dry season, which runs from October to May.
-During these months, the weather is generally sunny and pleasant, making it ideal for exploring the city and surrounding areas.
+The best time to visit Mekelle is during the dry season, which runs from October to May.
+The weather is generally sunny and pleasant during these months, making it ideal for exploring the city and the surrounding region.
 The rainy season, from June to September, can bring heavy downpours and make travel more challenging.

 Transportation